Primary schools potential closure / merger plans

 In the case of a merger, all children will be transferred to the merged school if that is what the families want.
 This means they will remain with their friends.
 The Council will support families who do not want their children to attend the merged school to explore other options.
 We want to carry out changes in a way that minimises disruption and distress to children and families, communities and staff.

-Transition plans would be developed by the executive headteacher and the headteachers of both schools, considering issues raised during the consultation and asking parents what they would like to happen, as well as learning from what has been effective for other schools that have gone through this process.
+Transition plans will be developed by the executive headteacher and the headteachers of both schools, considering issues raised during the consultation and asking parents what they would like to happen, as well as learning from what has been effective for other schools that have gone through this process.

 What will happen next?